dgcamacho/so2021/exercises/sheet6.md

 ## Exercise 1
 In the following there are various overloads of `foo(.)` and `bar(.,.)` provided.
 Which of the function is called in the main program, correspondingly.
 Are there ambiguities?
-First think about is, then implement and check yourself.
+First think about it, then implement and check yourself.
 ```c++
 void foo(int a) {...};            // (a)
 void foo(int& a) {...};           // (b)